-When fishing in West Okoboji, you’ll also find muskie, walleye, and northern pike.
-Use a suspending jerk bait, using twitches, jerks, and pauses to provoke a strike.
+You’ll also find muskie, walleye, and northern pike when fishing in West Okoboji.
+Use a suspending jerk bait, twitches, jerks, and pauses to provoke a strike.
 And on windless days, when the water is warm, use hair jigs above the rocks.

-The Great Lakes have a closed-season for walleye.
-However, the first full opening weekend in May is Great Walleye Weekend.
+The Great Lakes have a closed season for walleye.
+However, the first whole opening weekend in May is Great Walleye Weekend.
 There’s a prize for catching a tagged walleye and one for the heaviest stringer.
 Night fishing from the shore or wading is popular.
 And boaters can use slow trolling stick baits.
 Ice fishing for trout and pike is also popular at the lakes.
 Just make sure you have the proper gear to drill your fishing holes.

 3. Big Creek Lake:

-Big Creek Lake is located near Polk City to the north of Des Moines.
+This Lake is located near Polk City, north of Des Moines.
 The 866-acre Lake was created via a diversion dam they built to form a flood defense.
-But it also offers lots of recreation opportunities, making it one of the 10 best fishing locations in Iowa.
+But it also offers many recreation opportunities, making it one of Iowa’s ten best fishing locations.

 Although camping is not allowed within the area around the lake, as it’s a wildlife refuge area, there are several well-provisioned campgrounds nearby.

-Boating, swimming, and hiking are all popular activities that visitors can enjoy within the park.
+Boating, swimming, and hiking are popular activities visitors can enjoy in the park.
 Fish species that you’ll find here include: